Donders-Institute/bidscoin/README.rst

 Data conversions are performed within plugins, such as plugins that employ `dcm2niix <https://github.com/rordenlab/dcm2niix>`__, `spec2nii <https://github.com/wtclarke/spec2nii>`__ or `nibabel <https://nipy.org/nibabel>`__.

-BIDScoin requires no programming knowledge in order to use it, but users can use regular expression and plug-ins to further enhance BIDScoin's power and flexibilty, and readily handle a wide variety of source data types.
+BIDScoin requires no programming knowledge in order to use it, but users can use regular expression and plug-ins to further enhance BIDScoin's power and flexibility, and readily handle a wide variety of source data types.

 BIDScoin is developed at the `Donders Institute <https://www.ru.nl/donders/>`__ of the `Radboud University <https://www.ru.nl/en>`__.